kbase/kbase-ui/docs/book/development/getting-started.md

 To support development of kbase-ui itself, plugins, libraries, and local or dynamic services, several tools and techniques are available.
 The gist of these is:

-- proxying all requests to the ui, which allows kbase-ui to work seamlessley as if it were installed in any given kbase deployment environment;
+-   proxying all requests to the ui, which allows kbase-ui to work seamlessly as if it were installed in any given kbase deployment environment;
 -   mounting local directories into the kbase-ui container, allowing kbase-ui served inside the container to utilize files being edited locally

 ## Workflow